qwerty541/logged-stream/README.md

 ## Description

-`logged-stream` is a Rust library that provides a `LoggedStream` structure which can be used as a wrapper for another structures which implements `std::io::Write` and `std::io::Read` traits or their asynchronous analogues from `tokio` library to enable logging of all read and write operations, errors and drop.
+`logged-stream` is a Rust library that provides a `LoggedStream` structure which can be used as a wrapper for underlying IO object which implements `std::io::Write` and `std::io::Read` traits or their asynchronous analogues from `tokio` library to enable logging of all read and write operations, errors and drop.

 `LoggedStream` structure constructs from four parts: